Skip to main content

 The primary purpose of this project is to reduce the fuel loading and restore forest health in areas that were damaged by Hurricane Michael by removing downed and damaged trees.

 The Blue Moon timber project comprises of 729 acres of forest treatments in forest compartments 23 and 69.
-The geometric thin areas will aim for a 40-60 BA post treatment with 0.5 acre patch clearcuts mixed in the stands.
+These areas will be commercially thinned with patch clearcuts mixed in the stands.

 Easement for access to private land.